 Overall responsibility for implementation and maintenance of the Site Access List.

-Add, removeheadquarters personnel, contractors, and other Federal agency personnel Site Access List in accordance with process in attachment 1.
+Add, remove, or update the status of headquarters personnel, contractors, and other Federal agency personnel on the Site Access List in accordance with the process described in attachment 1.

 04.05 Regional Office Site Access Coordinators

-Implementand maint
+Implements and maintains the Site Access List for their assigned region.

-Add or remove regional personnel from the Site Access List in accordance with process in attachment 1.
+Add or remove regional personnel from the Site Access List in accordance with the process described in attachment 1.

 04.06 Regional and Headquarters Branch Chiefs

-Identify NRC employees, contractors who require unescorted access to protected and vital areas of applicable nuclear facility licensees.
+Identify NRC employees, NRC contractors and representatives from other Federal agencies such as SOF personnel, who require unescorted access to protected and vital areas of applicable nuclear facility licensees.

-Determine the level of access required (protected and/or vital areas) ensure that the NRC employee or contractor meets the necessary criteria.
+Determine the level of access required (protected and/or vital areas) and ensure that the NRC employee or contractor meets the necessary criteria.

+In coordination with DFS, recommend temporary or permanent changes to the unescorted access status of NRC employees and contract inspectors on the Site Access List.

 1240-05 REQUIREMENTS